fpdavis/QuoteOfTheDay/README.md

    * Replace winforms implimentation with XAML display and figure out how to attach it directly to the application window.
    * Provide full list of Bible Versions available.
    * Fade in/Fade out quotes.
 This turned out to be very hard using the current method, hopefully much easier with XAML.
-   * Make clicking on quote or hitting a key dismiss the quote so you can get straight to the game playing!
+   * Make hitting a key dismiss the quote so you can get straight to the game playing!
-   * Add a configuration screen so users don't have to open up the config file to change settings.
+   * Fix Test button on Settings dialog.
+   * Make Test button work without having to save settings.
+   * Tweak background colors for text boxes on Settings dialog (sometimes font and background color can be too close in color).
    * Possibly add more quote sources.